mosbymc/ExpressionParser/README.md

 - Less Than or Equal: '<=' or 'lte'
 - Greater Than: '>' or 'gt'
 - Greater Than or Equal: '>=' or 'gte'
-- Not: '!' or 'not'
+- Not: '!' or 'not' or 'falsey'
-- Truthy: '' (will internally use '!!' to determine a truthy value)
+- Truthy: 'truthy' (will internally use '!!' to determine a truthy value)
 - Contains: 'ct' (this is for strings; i.e. ~val.toLowerCase().indexOf('some string')
 - Does not Contain: 'nct' (same as above but with ! to cause the flip)